Opinion | Judicial term limits are the best way to avoid all-out war over the Supreme Court

 There is an alternative way for Republicans who are troubled by the hypocrisy their leaders urge them to embrace and Democrats who are reluctant to pack the court.
 The key would be to lower the stakes of any one Supreme Court pick, so the parties are not tempted to resort to all-out war every time a justice retires or dies.
 The best way to do that is to impose term limits — of, say, 18 years — on Supreme Court justices.

-A smartly designed term-limit plan would remove the role of fortune in which presidents get to nominate how many justices.
+A smartly designed term-limit plan would remove the role of fortune in determining how many justices a president gets to nominate.
 Justices’ terms could be designed to end in a staggered manner so that an equal number of openings come up in every presidential term.
 Over time, more justices would have impact, preventing the idiosyncratic preferences of one or two individuals from determining U.S. jurisprudence for decades.
 This plan would also eliminate the incentive for presidents to pick young and relatively inexperienced judges merely because they are likely to live longer.
 And leaders from both parties could tell their voters that they have ensured that the other side will never again get a lifetime appointment.

 A party that more often won the presidency still would have an advantage over time.
 That is good: Elections should matter.
 But they would matter in a predictable, rational way.
 The country would no longer be hostage to a system that favors the lucky — and the shameless.